 That’s why it’s important to check your credit reports from all three major credit bureaus for errors, not just one or two.
 The information in your TransUnion® credit report may be correct, but if one of your lenders incorrectly reported information to Equifax, you may never know about the error unless you check your Equifax® credit report.

-You can get a copy of your Equifax® and TransUnion® credit reports by signing up for a free Credit Karma account.
+You can get a copy of your Equifax® and TransUnion® credit reports by signing up for a Credit Karma account.

 Why aren’t all of my credit scores the same?